MozillaSecurity/funfuzz/autobisect-js/README.md

 autoBisect will help you to find out when a changeset introduced problems.
 It can also point you at a changeset that may have exposed the issue if it is a latent bug.

 It helps with work allocation since the engineer that most recently worked on the code is the one most likely to know how to fix the bug, assuming he/she introduced it.
-If not, he/she might be able to forward the bug to someone more knowledgeable.
+If not, he/she may be able to forward the bug to someone more knowledgeable.

 ## Find out which changeset introduced problems using autoBisect